tajwarabraraleef/Skin_Cancer_Diagnosis_Tool/ReadMe.txt

 Please run the main.m file in order to start the application.

-Classification_net.mat file contains the weights of the fine tuned AlexNet model
+Classification_net.mat file contains the weights of the fine tuned AlexNet model can be found in: https://drive.google.com/open?id=1SFkusMYuiFekEM2-lcjq24WIeW876mQX

 patients.mat contains the login details of the registered users